m-freitag/website-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
-I am soon taking on a data science job in the pharmaceutical industry.
+I will soon be starting a data science job in the pharmaceutical industry.
 Previously, I was a Research Fellow at the Chair of Empirical Political Research and Policy Analysis at the Geschwister-Scholl-Institut of Political Science (LMU Munich).
 I will continue some of my academic projects and teaching in my spare time.

 I have a strong interest in statistical methodology, causal inference (especially causal graphs) and statistical programming with R and Julia.
 Furthermore, my research interests include political behaviour, political economy, and discrimination.
 I taught M.A.-level lab sessions and assisted with teaching at the 2020 ECPR Winter School in Methods and Techniques.